I’m passionate about living a healthy and green lifestyle, while being on a budget.

 1. Save cardboard, address stickers, and toilet paper rolls for art and craft projects

 I remember that my mother always collected little boxes and toilet paper rolls while I grew up in Germany, and she would drop them off at our kindergarten when she had saved up a whole bag.
-We would use those materials for art and craft projects.
-Recycling is a big part of your live in Germany – we recycled materials into at least seven different bins.

 2. Reuse plastic food containers